TRANSITION LADOCK AND GRAMPOUND ROAD MEETINGS

 We were fortunate enough to win the Cornwall Sustainable Village of the Year 2010.
 The cash part of the prize £1000 will be used to plant more trees and shrubs in suitable places in the parish in the Autumn.
 Recently the Falmouth Arms in Ladock won the South West Sustainable Pub of the Year award from St Austell brewery.

-Our greatest area of development over the last 12 – 15 months has resulted from a collaboration between Community Energy Plus in Redruth and TLGR as a result of which we won the Low Carbon Challenge.
+Our greatest financial success resulted from a collaboration between Community Energy Plus in Redruth, Kabin the Cornish Co-Operative support organisation run by Paul Martin and TLGR as a result of which we won the Low Carbon Challenge.

 Despite very tight timescales a comprehensive bid was made to the Labour government in December 2009 for £500,000 for a wide range of equipment installations designed to reduce carbon and to give a basis for study of behaviour change and equipment efficiency.